carpentries/lesson-example/setup.md

     (Note that the user name above is `swcarpentry`, *not* `timtomch`, since you are adding the master copy of the template as a remote.)

-10. Make sure you are using the `gh-pages` branch of the lesson template:
+10. Run `bin/lesson_initialize.py` to create all of the boilerplate files that cannot be put into the styles repository (because they would trigger repeated merge conflicts).

+11. Create and edit files as explained further in [the episodes of this lesson]({{ page.root }}/#schedule).

+12. (requires Jekyll Setup from below) Preview the HTML pages for your lesson:

     ~~~
-    $ git checkout gh-pages
-    ~~~
-    {: .language-bash}

-	This will ensure that you are using the most "stable" version of the template repository.
-Since it's being actively maintained by the Software Carpentry community, you could end up using a development branch that contains experimental (and potentially not working) features without necessarily realising it.
-Switching to the `gh-branch` ensures you are using the "stable" version of the template.

-11. Run `bin/lesson_initialize.py` to create all of the boilerplate files that cannot be put into the styles repository (because they would trigger repeated merge conflicts).

-12. Create and edit files as explained further in [the episodes of this lesson]({{ page.root }}/#schedule).

-13. (requires Jekyll Setup from below) Preview the HTML pages for your lesson:

-    ~~~
     $ make serve
     ~~~
     {: .language-bash}

-14. Commit your changes *and the HTML pages in the root directory of your lesson repository* and push to the `gh-pages` branch of your
+13. Commit your changes *and the HTML pages in the root directory of your lesson repository* and push to the `gh-pages` branch of your
     repository: